varunsly/NLP-Text-Generator/README.md

 ## Result

-***After chnaging the encoding format, the same model is able to generate more readable text on the same parsed input.
-More efficiency parameters will be included***
+***After changing the encoding format, the same model is able to generate more readable text on the same parsed input.
+More efficient parameters will be included***